halcyon-org/blllib/README.md

 ### Generating openAPI schema

+*This script will create a open_api dir in the repository root.
+Please be sure to run this in the root of the repository.
+You might need to install the `openapi-generator-cli` to make this work.*

 ```bash
 openapi-generator-cli generate -i belifeline-schema/schema/\@typespec/openapi3/openapi.v0.6.0.yaml -g python -o openapi_client/
 ```

 ### Updating submodules

+Updating the submoduless within the projects is highly recomendded before the begining of further development.
+Do the submodule update by runnign the following command in your repository root.

 ```bash
 git submodule update --remote --recursive